MSc Business Analytics

 - Formulating and executing statistical and mathematical models to drive optimal business decisions.

-- Visualising, interpreting, and effectively communicating the results of statistical analyses to inform decision-making.
+- Visualising, interpreting, and communicating the results of statistical analyses to inform decision-making.

-Our students can also benefit from guidance we provide to help them achieve professional accreditation from the UK's leading Operational Research Society and other affiliated organisations such as the Alliance of Data Science Professionals.
+Benefit from our guidance to help you achieve professional accreditation from the UK's leading Operational Research Society and other affiliated organisations such as the Alliance of Data Science Professionals.

 Programme structure